brianary/scripts/README.md

 - **[Get-AssemblyFramework.ps1](Get-AssemblyFramework.ps1)**: Gets the framework version an assembly was compiled for.
 - **[Get-CertificatePath.ps1](Get-CertificatePath.ps1)**: Gets the physical path on disk of a certificate.
 - **[Get-CertificatePermissions.ps1](Get-CertificatePermissions.ps1)**: Returns the permissions of a certificate's private key file.
-- **[Get-CharacterDetails.ps1](Get-CharacterDetails.ps1)**: Returns filterable categorical information about characters in the Unicode Basic Multilingual Plane.
+- :up: **[Get-CharacterDetails.ps1](Get-CharacterDetails.ps1)**: Returns filterable categorical information about characters in the Unicode Basic Multilingual Plane.
 - **[Get-ClassicAspEvents.ps1](Get-ClassicAspEvents.ps1)**: Gets Classic ASP errors from the event log on the given server.
 - **[Get-CommandPath.ps1](Get-CommandPath.ps1)**: Locates a command.
 - **[Get-ConfigConnectionStringBuilders.ps1](Get-ConfigConnectionStringBuilders.ps1)**: Return named connection string builders for connection strings in a config file.